2021 Toyota GR Supra 3.0 and 2.0 Review: More Speed, More Choice, and More Fun

 2021 Toyota Supra GR 3.0 and 2.0

 It’s not often that a car company releases a hotly-anticipated car, and then makes big changes to it just one year into its lifecycle.
 But that’s exactly what Toyota did with the GR Supra.
-After releasing the A90 Supra last year, the sporty 2-seater is back, with the 3.0-liter version getting a big power upgrade, along with a brand new 2.0-liter that’s zippy, tossable, and considerably more affordable.
+After releasing the BMW Z4 based A90 Supra edition last year, the sporty 2-seat coupe is back, with the 3.0-liter version getting a big power upgrade, along with a brand new 2.0-liter that’s zippy, tossable, and considerably more affordable.
 The end result – two great looking, fun to drive sports cars, and more choice for buyers.

-First and foremost, the turbocharged inline-6 engine found in all 2020 Supras now makes 385 horsepower and 368 lb-ft. of torque.
+First and foremost, the turbocharged inline six-cylinder engine found in all 2021 Supras now makes 385 horsepower and 368 lb-ft of torque exclusively to the rear wheels.
 That’s a significant 15% upgrade in horsepower (up from 335 last year), and a modest 1% increase in torque (vs. 365 in 2020.)
 Rather than just being an ECU programming change, Toyota and BMW swapped out the exhaust manifold to a more traditional 6-port design, refined the piston design, and lowered the engine’s compression ratio.
 The result is a car that’s 2-tenths faster zooming from 0-to-60 mph (3.9 seconds official time).
-As I mashed my foot on the gas, the 2021 3.0 Supra took off like a shot, with absolutely zero turbo lag, in part thanks to its whipsmart 8-speed ZF transmission that’s virtually a mindreader.
+As I mashed my foot on the gas, the 2021 3.0 Supra took off like a shot, with absolutely zero turbo lag, in part thanks to its whipsmart eight-speed automatic transmission from ZF that’s practically a mind reader.
+Sadly, a manual transmission is still not an option on the Supra.

 Engine changes aren’t the only immediately noticeable upgrades in the 3.0 model.
 New cross-bracing under the hood, along with refined tuning for the electric power steering, vehicle stability control, and active rear diff make the new car that much more stable when cornering.
 While the 2020 Supra deserved a 9.0 for handling, the 2021 would score a 9.5.
 It’s still able to let the tail hang out and drift when you turn off the traction control, but with the technological nannies enabled, it just feels a touch more predictable and precise this time out.